dannypsnl/rocket/readme.md

 - func Ignite get a string to describe port.
 - Launch start the server.
-- Mount receive a base route and a handler that exactly handle route. you can emit 1 to N handlers at one `Mount`
+- Mount receive a base route and a handler that exactly handle route. you can emit 1 to N handlers in one `Mount`

 ##### Note